marinebon/ioos_jekyll_theme/README.md

 * https://ioos.noaa.gov/project/bio-data/
 * marinebon.github.io

-The `master` branch contains a modified fork of the IOOS theme, and the `gh-pages` branch contains the actual content of the website.
+The `theme` branch contains a modified fork of the IOOS theme, and the `website` branch contains the actual content of the website.
+The `gh-pages` branch is used by Travis.CI to deploy the website to GitHub's servers.

 ------------------------------------------------------------